zextras/tech-doc/source/suite/installation.rst

 These are the alternatives to install Zextras:

 -  single-store installation on a single server.
-This is the easiest and is described in Section `Quick Installation
+This is the easiest and is described in Section :ref:`quick-installation`.
-   Guide <#quick-installation>`_.

 -  single-store installation on a multiserver.
-This approach is equivalent to the previous one and applies when the installation is in a multiserver installation, see `Installing Zextras Suite on a Single-store infrastructure <#setup-single-store>`_.
+This approach is equivalent to the previous one and applies when the installation is in a multiserver installation, see :ref:`setup-single-store`.

--  multistore installation: This approach is required if yuo need to ru multiple ``mailboxd`` services, see `Installing Zextras Suite on a Multistore infrastructure <#setup-multiserver>`_
+-  multistore installation.
+This approach is required if you need to run multiple ``mailboxd`` services, see :ref:`setup-multiserver`.

 .. _components: